 Lack of vitamin B12 can have an enormous impact on health, causing numerous unwelcome symptoms and often resulting in anaemia, fatigue and nervous system damage, though it may take some time for the symptoms to become obvious.
 Just like all the other B vitamins, B12 is water-soluble and needs to be regularly supplied by our diet.
 The problem is that the best natural food sources of B12 are all of animal origin – dairy products, meat, eggs, fish and other seafood – so if these foods are taken out of the diet without being replaced, problems relating to deficiency may arise.

-So what’s the solution?
-Well, if you really can’t get the nutrients you need from your diet, both The Vegan Society and Vegetarian Society websites recommend that the next best thing is to either ensure that you are eating plenty of foods that have been fortified with B12 or to take a B12 supplement.
 The Vegan Society advises that “In over 60 years of vegan experimentation only B12 fortified foods and B12 supplements have proven themselves as reliable sources of B12.”
-The advice goes on to say “If for any reason you choose not to use fortified foods or supplements, you should recognise that you are carrying out a dangerous experiment – one that many have tried before with consistently low levels of success.”
+The advice goes on to warn that “If for any reason you choose not to use fortified foods or supplements, you should recognise that you are carrying out a dangerous experiment – one that many have tried before with consistently low levels of success.”

 This website and its content is copyright of Nutri Advanced ©.
 All rights reserved.
 See our terms & conditions for more detail.